puppetlabs/puppetdb/documentation/api/query/v4/upgrading-from-v3.markdown

 * (2.2.0) The v4 facts endpoint returns proper JSON rather than stringified JSON under the `value` field in the case of a structured fact.

+* (2.2.0) Queries against fact values must use the appropriate type.
+Possible types are integer, float, boolean, string, json, and null.
+Where the v3 API would return the same results for [">","value","10"] and [">","value",10], only the second form will work on v4.
+The same applies for equality queries on boolean values.

 #### /v4/factsets